ajufrancis/neutron-lan/doc/command_usage.md

 - update OVSDB(conf.db) with new schema
 $ nlan.py db.update

+- deploy a network service with a default state file
+$ nlan.py deploy

+- deploy a network service with a default state file and with verbose output
+$ nlan.py -v deploy

-- deploy network service with 'dvsdvr.yaml' state file
+- deploy a network service with a specific state file (e.g., 'state.yaml')
-$ nlan.py dvsdvr.yaml
+$ nlan.py state.yaml

 - deploy network service with logging enabled (either --info or --debug)
 $ nlan.py dvsdvr.yaml --info